 Embedded Electrodes in Fresh Concrete: embedded electrodes are used to track changes in the concrete hydration process, enabling the user to measure water content, predict concrete setting time, and detect cracking.

-Surface Resistivity: AASTHO T358.
+Surface Resistivity: AASHTO T358.
 Uses the Wenner-Array setup in which four electrodes are positioned in a straight line and equally spaced.
 The two outer electrodes send the current into the concrete, while the two inner electrodes measure the concrete’s electrical potential.

 The Time-Savings Potential of Surface Resistivity